Monday 14th November 2022

 What’s the impact of real trees?

-Although real Christmas trees take around 10 years to grow, they provide an excellent home for wildlife, and sequest carbon, during this time.
+Although real Christmas trees take around 10 years to grow, they provide an excellent home for wildlife, and sequester carbon, during this time.
 In fact, a real Christmas tree, that doesn’t have roots, only has a carbon footprint of 16kg (2) and the soil it grows in can absorb 10 times more carbon than the tree itself!
 (1)

 You can help reduce their environmental impact further by making sure you buy a tree from a local Christmas tree farm, and ensure you dispose of the tree properly.
 For example, why not use the tree for firewood, the pine needles as natural fertiliser, or use it as a shelter for bugs and birds.
 We'd also recommend checking with your local recycling centre if they can recycle trees for mulch, and researching charities in the local area that may offer collection for a small donation.
 If you're struggling to recycling your tree, the Soil Association recommends burning your Christmas tree, instead of just throwing it away, as it can reduce emissions by 80%.